 Serious tendon injury means the horse may need to be retired or semi-retired to grass.
 Tendons that have been badly damaged are often permanently swollen even if the horse is sound.
 This can inhibit the horse’s movement, certainly while competing.
 The tendon is prone to further damage in other places, creating a vicious circle of damage, healing and more damage.
 Before it reaches this stage, think seriously about whether you should simply retire or part-retire your equine partner and only take part in gentle exercise such as light hacking or going for walks together.
 At all costs, the horse should be spared from suffering permanent pain and lameness.

-Tendon injuries: action you can take
+Tendon damage in horses: action you can take

 Damage to the tendons in the forelegs almost invariably results in strain on the muscles of the upper leg as the horse tries to compensate, which in turn leads to stress in the shoulder area.
 Eventually, this can extend over the whole body.
 A qualified equine physiotherapist will be able to help through massage and other treatments.
 Massage helps by loosening the muscles and encouraging blood flow.